chdezmar/CV/README.md

 I am used to working with people in a business setting, as well as working with different timezones.

 Pair programming has been a great learning tool for me.
-It always allows me to improve myself consistently through feedback by my peers.
+It allows me to improve consistently get better through feedback by my peers.

-#### Focused

-I like systems that are well designed, integrated and simple.
-For me, software development is about efficiency.
-Getting the most output from the minimum input is what attracted me to this career.
-I don't like just making things, I like to do things that make sense.